At COP30 in Brazil, countries plan to armor themselves against a warming world

 Still, at this stage in the negotiations, onlookers — nongovernmental organizations, diplomats, and coordinators at the conference — are hopeful that the adaptation conversation is moving in a positive direction.
 So are delegates from developing countries.
 “I’m an optimist,” Stark said.

-Pratishtha Singh, international policy analyst at the climate activist group Climate Action Network Canada, said it’s high time for developed countries to deliver additional aid funding.
-“We are hearing very clearly from our global south partners that, without the financial support, it’s just a hollow framework,” she said.
+Pratishtha Singh, international diplomacy manager at the climate activist group Climate Action Network Canada, said it’s high time for developed countries to deliver additional aid funding.
+“We are hearing very clearly from our Global South partners that without the financial support, it’s just a hollow framework,” she said.